 Construct Hokkaido

-This page shows articles that have appeared in the Hokkaido Kensetsu Shimbun (Hokkaido Construction Journal) that have been translated into English.
+This page shows articles that have appeared in The Hokkaido Construction News that have been translated into English.

 More articles in English here.